HOBBY AND LEISURE BATTERIES FOR LONG-TERM DISCHARGE

-Long-term discharge batteries - the on board power for recreation and leisure time
+The on board power for recreation and leisure time

+The Banner Energy Bull and Traction Bloc Bull are specialised, professional batteries that stand out from the rest and like professionals, these also do their job: perfectly suited to their field of application and uncompromising in their quality.
 Among other things, they provide portable energy for sailing and electric boats, yachts, camper vans and motor homes, camping/caravanning and the solar sector.

 Leading motor home manufacturers such as Knaus Tabbert Reisemobile rely on the best Banner batteries from the Running Bull series as their original equipment.